ctrble/FlyoverIndies/public/content/about/code-of-conduct.md

 ### Reporting

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting us by using the contact form on https://flyoverindies.party/ or emailing us directly at contact [at] flyoverindies [dot] party.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting us by using the contact form below or emailing us directly at contact [at] flyoverindies [dot] party.
 All complaints will be reviewed and will result in a response that is deemed necessary and appropriate to the circumstances, which may include expulsion from our community.
 We will maintain confidentiality with regard to the reporter of an incident.